Information, Advice and Guidance Policy

-We work collaboratively with a range of partner organisations.
-We are committed to developing quality IAG provision in agreement with its partners, to ensure that the best range of progression opportunities are available and that consistency of delivery ensures all students receive impartial, high quality IAG.
+We work collaboratively with a range of partner organizations.
+We are committed to developing quality IAG provision in the agreement with its partners, to ensure that the best range of progression opportunities are available and that consistency of delivery ensures all students receive impartial, high-quality IAG.

-Information on courses is provided by IAG staff, curriculum, ATA Information Services and Admissions and Enrolment.
-Where we do not have the information, the IAG staff will seek the information on behalf of the individual, or provide the individual with the name and contact details of the organisation, who will have the information being requested.
+On courses is provided by IAG staff, curriculum, ATA Information Services, and Admissions and Enrolment.
+Where we do not have the information, the IAG staff will seek the information on behalf of the individual, or provide the individual with the name and contact details of the organization, who will have the information being requested.